TylerMutai/permit.io-auth-challenge/README.md

 #### Viewer Role
 ![Viewer Role!](assets/images/abac_o_viewer.png "Viewer Role")

-The first column (that starts with 'Allow_CRUD') represents permissions for owners, the column after (that starts with 'Allow_CRU') is for editors, and the last column (that starts with 'Allow_R') is for viewers.
+The first column (that starts with `Allow_CRUD`) represents permissions for owners, the column after (that starts with `Allow_CRU`) is for editors, and the last column (that starts with `Allow_R`) is for viewers.
 As you can note, these permissions are duplicated across roles by design.
-However, say you wanted admins to have access to all documents regardless, under the 'admin' role, you could alternatively adjust the permissions to allow this.
+However, say you wanted admins to have access to all documents regardless, under the `admin` role, you could alternatively adjust the permissions to allow this.

 This highlights the power of ABAC in that you can go a level further and have granular access control on top of roles.

-Here's a code example of enforcing attribute-based access control in code (note the 'resource' parameter where I pass the attributes as defined previously for 'owners','editor' and 'viewers', and the 'user' parameter, where I pass in the 'user.key' which is the unique user ID to cross-check against.):
+Here's a code example of enforcing attribute-based access control in code (note the `resource` parameter where I pass the attributes as defined previously for `owners`,`editors` and `viewers`, and the `user` parameter, where I pass in the `user.key` which is the unique user ID to cross-check against.):

 ```typescript
 export class DocumentsService {